BijanJohn/bijan-john-website/src/content/posts/2024-05-23-light-phone.md

 One of my favorite unexpected benefits from this experiment was that I found texting on the light phone to not be as easy and intuitive as it was on a regular smart phone so **I started calling and speaking to people on the phone more often than texting**.
 This was a very positive component to the switch as I felt more connected to the people in my life and was able to hear their voice and the rich communication context that is lost in texting culture.<br>
 <br>
-Most people get little sips of connection from text messages and emojis when in reality we want a big gulp of connection through quality time together or long conversations on the phone where we can really feel heard by someone who matters to us.
+Most people get little sips of connection from text messages and emojis when in reality we want a big gulp of connection through quality time together or long conversations on the phone where we can really feel seen and heard.

 ## The Challenges

 For me, I kept my iPhone as a backup for a few apps that had me needing to bring it along on occasion.

 - Google Maps, although there was a GPS option on the Light Phone, it wasn't as effective as using Google Maps.
-I could load up directions when I had a WiFi signal and be on my way.
+With Google Maps, I could load up directions when I had a WiFi signal and be on my way.
 - Lyft/Uber, the convenience of using ride share apps for travel is much more effective than finding a taxi so when I needed a ride I would go back to the iPhone and use it to get around.
 - Authenticator App, this one I don't use often but at times it is needed to MFA (multi factor authentication) into sites that are more secure.
 If you don't use MFA or an Authenticator App I would highly recommend it.
 It is basically an app that has a 6 digit code that refreshes every 60 seconds that can allow you to securely connect to a site by entering that continuously changing code which no one else has access to.
 - Pictures, my old smart phone really started to become more of a camera as I removed most apps and only used these few services.